telliott99/MyMath/int2+-apps/moments.rst

     I = \frac{1}{12} Ml^2 + M (\frac{l}{2})^2 = Ml^2 (\frac{1}{12} + \frac{1}{4}) = \frac{1}{3} Ml^2

+which checks.

 ===============
 Rings and disks
 ===============

-Imagine the object is a ring, and we're rotating around the center.
-Think of it as a sum of discrete pieces
+Imagine the object is a thin ring, and it is rotating around the center.
+Think of the ring as a sum of a large number of discrete pieces

 .. math::